-The ABS operates with two independent brake circuits (front and rear brakes).
+The ABS operates with two independent brake circuits (front brake and rear brake).
 During normal operation, the brake system operates like a conventional brake system without ABS.
-When the ABS control unit detects the tendency of a wheel to lock, the ABS begins regulating the braking pressure.
-The control process causes the hand and foot brake levers to vibrate slightly.
+If the ABS control unit detects a locking tendency in one of the wheels, the ABS system begins intervening by controlling the brake pressure.
+The hand brake lever and foot brake lever vibrate lightly when the ABS control function is active.

 The ABS warning lamp 3 must light up briefly after the ignition is switched on and should then goes out after starting off.
-If it does not go out after starting off or if it lights up while riding, this indicates a fault in the ABS system.
-In this case, the ABS is no longer enabled and the wheels may lock during braking.
-The brake system itself stays functional; only ABS control is not available.
+If it does not go out after starting off, or if it lights up while the vehicle is in motion, this indicates a fault in the ABS system.
+In this case, the ABS is no longer active and the wheels may lock during full brake application.
+The brake system itself remains functional but without the added ABS control.

-The ABS warning lamp may also light up if the rotating speeds of the front and rear wheels differ greatly under extreme riding conditions, for example when making wheelies or if the rear wheel spins.
-This causes the ABS to switch off.
+The ABS warning lamp may also light up if the speeds of the front and rear wheels differ from each other under extreme riding conditions, such as during wheelies or when the rear wheel spins.
+This switches off the ABS.

-To reenable the ABS, the vehicle must be stopped and the ignition switched off.
-The ABS is reenabled when the vehicle is switched on again.
-The ABS warning lamp goes out when you start off.

-Button @ can be used to switch ABS off manually (see Starting).
+To reactivate the ABS, stop the vehicle and switch off the ignition.
+ABS is reactivated when the vehicle is switched back on.
+The ABS warning lamp goes out after the vehicle starts off.
+Button 2 can be used to switch ABS off manually (see Starting).

-Adjusting the basic position of the hand brake lever
+12.2 Adjusting the basic position of the hand brake lever